kylemcq13/beer_recommender/README.md

 ### Beer Text Reviews:
 Reviewers can also leave free text reviews for a beer.
 See below an example:

-Poured a bit lively and had to wait for it to settle very nice lacing.
+"Poured a bit lively and had to wait for it to settle very nice lacing.
 Slightly hazy golden straw.
 Floral notes maybe a hint of citrus.
 Quite smooth on the palate a touch bitter and definitely a pungent finish as advertised.
 Somewhat of a dry finish and something about the lingering taste is off.
-The mouth coating is a touch creamy.
+The mouth coating is a touch creamy."

 ## Content Recommender:
 The beer recommender was built using a content recommender system, which looks for similarities in text in